 “Before the execution of the project, a final version of the plan is created which is called plan baseline.
 Project baselines include the objective of the project, timeline, and other details as per which the final project’s results are measured.”

 18. What Are The Processes And Process Groups?

 This question is to know how well you understand the nuances of processes and process groups.

 Tip 1: First, define both the terms in brief.

 Tip 2: Give examples to draw the differences.

 “Process defines the way to undertake a task.
 It states a clear set of actions to be followed to complete it.
 On the other hand, the process group is a set of processes applied to various stages of project management.”

-These are but a few PMO interview questions for interview that you need to prepare yourself before attending an interview.
-Hopefully these interview questions for PMO will help you land your next dream job.
+These are but a few PMO interview questions for an interview that you need to prepare yourself before attending an interview.
+Hopefully, these interview questions for PMO will help you land your next dream job.